leonberlang/datadrivenlearning/README.md

 # Data Driven Learning [DDL]
-All exercises data driven learning
+All exercises and assignments of the programme Data Driven Learning.